ritterim/rimdev-blog/_posts/2016-04-14-postman-effectively-storing-and-using-tests-in-a-git-repository.md

 ## Put it all together

 With any environments captured and the tests saved, we wire it all up with *package.json* `scripts`.
-This is a great place to match the tests to run, the environment to use, and any other concerns as various `npm run ...` commands.
+The *package.json* `scripts` is a great place to match the tests to run, the environment to use, and any other concerns as various `npm run ...` commands.

 Here's an example `package.json`: